Dr. Marie Hayes: a passion for integrated care

 Psychiatry Test Committee for the MCCQE Part I

 “This feeds into changes in testing for the MCCQE Part I,” Dr. Hayes points out.
 She says the Psychiatry Test Committee’s approach has evolved continuously to reflect this integration in the examination.

 “It’s a lot of fun to develop questions, and there’s a lot of creativity involved,” she adds.
 “When we’re able to reflect real-life practice and issues we face in medical practice in the questions that we write, that’s very satisfying.”

-She explains that question development is a collaborative effort, involving all members of the committee and the Test Development Officers on staff at MCC.
+She explains that question development is a collaborative effort, involving all members of the Committee and the Test Development Officers on staff at the MCC.
 As a result, “a question evolves and may end up being very different from how it started.”

 Return to her home town